erickmerchant/checkup/README.md

 - compares the output of `npm outdated --json` to the package-lock.json versions
 - runs `npm test`
 - runs `git status --porcelain`
-- checks dependencies for being missing or unused
+- checks for missing and unused dependencies

 ## Usage

+Install it globally or just use npx.

 ```
 npx @erickmerchant/checkup --help